Application Security Development Best Practices

 - Catches hard application failures.

 Both tools complement one another.
 Both are essential to a comprehensive application security testing process.
+Learn more about the differences between SAST vs DAST.

 A SAST tool— like Klocwork— is essential for effective, efficient application security testing and development.
 By using a SAST tool, you are able to ensure that your application security development is free from errors, bugs, and vulnerabilities.
 In addition, Klocwork automates analysis, complements DevOps processes, and enforces coding standards, such as CERT.